 You may read all the above and ask, “Why should I bother?”
 This question depends a lot on your scenario.
 Product management doesn’t have anything that’s one-size-fits-all.
 That’s why you need to understand your business dynamics.

 The above enables you to understand when to use it.
 I won’t enter into the nitty-gritty of backlog management here.
 That’s a talk for another coffee.
-Now, let’s talk about how you can combine Gherkin with product management.
+Instead, let’s talk about how you can use Gherkin in product management.

 My take is simple: